flecsi/flecsi/doc/sphinx/src/user-guide/execution.rst

    flecsi::execute<qux, flecsi::mpi>(flecsi::exec::on, fr1, fr2);

 .. note::
-   Unlike standard tasks, MPI tasks are currently invoked directly via the ``flecsi::`` namespace rather than using the scheduler object with ``s.execute``.
+   Unlike standard tasks, MPI tasks are invoked using the ``flecsi::`` namespace rather than a scheduler object with ``s.execute``.
-   Eventually, MPI tasks may be launched through the scheduler interface for consistency with other task types.
+   In future versions, MPI tasks may be launched through the scheduler interface for consistency with other task types.

 MPI tasks can use :ref:`multi-accessors` to access fields whose number of colors does not match the number of processes.